- DMS 5150

 Donia, M.B.L., Raja, U., Panaccio, A. and Wang, Z. 2016.
 Servant Leadership and Employee Outcomes: The Moderating Role of Subordinates' Motives.
 European Journal of Work and Organizational Psychology, 25(5): 722-734.

 Jam, F.A., Donia, M.B.L., Raja, U. and Ling, C.H.
 2016.
 A Time-Lagged Study on the Moderating Role of Overall Satisfaction in Perceived Politics- Job Outcomes Relationships.
-Journal of Management and Organization.
+Management and Organization, Journal of.

 Bérubé, N., Donia, M.B.L., Gagné, M. and Houlfort, N. 2016.
 Validation of the Satisfaction with Work Scale (SWWC).
 International Journal of Psychological Studies.

 Brutus, S., Donia, M.B.L. and Ronen, S. 2013.
 Can Business Students Learn to Evaluate Better?
 Evidence from Repeated Exposure to a Peer Evaluation Process.
 Academy of Management Learning & Education, 12(1): 18-31.

 Brutus, S. and Donia, M.B.L.
 2010.
 Improving the Effectiveness of Students in Groups with a Centralized Peer Evaluation System.
 Academy of Management Learning & Education, 9(4): 652-662.

 |2016-2019||SSHRC||The Intersection of Teamwork, Culture, and Technology: Enhancing Soft Skill Development in Post-Secondary Education through Student-Centered Feedback, Tom O'Neill (PI), Magda Donia||R||C||Co-I||$ 465,000|